Arthur Chetwynd: Career

-The first productions of Chetwynd Films' (aka Chetwynd Productions) were films on coaching, education, and the activities of the Red Cross.
+The first productions of Chetwynd Films' (a.k.a.
+Chetwynd Productions) were films on coaching, education, and the activities of the Red Cross.
 These were followed by children's shows for the Canadian Broadcasting Corporation.
 Beginning in 1947, he produced shows about each Grey Cup championship, as well as shows for the Canadian Football League teams and the CFL's annual Schenley Awards.
 Beginning in 1952, he produced shows about each Calgary Stampede.

 Sports films would account for 30% of Chetwynd's work; the rest was made up by films about accident prevention, medicine and travel.
 Films were often for, or in co-production with, CTV, the CBC and the National Film Board of Canada, which distributed many of his films.
 Some of his films were dramatizations (e.g. The Anderson File, 1977); others featured the client—in 1969, hockey great Jean Béliveau paid Chetwynd to make The Jean Béliveau Story, a one-hour special which aired on CTV.

 Chetwynd also directed films (Calgary Stampede : Banff Indian Days, 1957) and worked on films for other producers, e.g. he was one of the cinematographers on the 1963 Crawley Films production Repeat Performance.

 Chetwynd's award-winning film Jamboree, about the 8th World Scout Jamboree in Niagara-on-the-Lake, was selected for "Significance" by the Canadian government and became one of six films shown at the Canadian Pavilion at Expo 58 in Brussels.

 In 1972, Chetwynd succeeded his uncle as 8th Baronet Chetwynd, of Brocton Hall, Staffordshire.
 In 1977, his son Robin, who had been directing films for the company since the mid-1960s, took over as president of Chetwynd Films.
 He carried on making promotional films until he closed the company c.
 1980.
-Arthur founded the Toronto PR firm Brocton Hall Communications.
-He retired in 1988.